Visiting the beautiful Pyramids of Giza

 Great Sphinx

-Although a visiting the pyramids is the main draw here, there are a few other sites and things to do in the area.
+Although visiting the pyramids is the main attraction here, there are a few other things to do in the area.

 Visiting the pyramids, inside the great pyramid of Giza

-Cemeteries & Masatabas: Wander the grounds.
+Cemeteries & Masatabas: take some time to explore the grounds near the pyramids.
 There are several cemeteries and mastabas where royal family members, high officials, and celebrated builders were buried.

 Map of the Giza Complex